josephbedell/clover/Hypothesis_Candidate_Genes.md

-The hypothesis for how these nine candidate genes may be involved in the four-leaf trait can be broken down into two main groups: meristem regulation and flowering time regulation.
+The hypothesis for how these candidate genes may be involved in the four-leaf trait can be broken down into two main groups: meristem regulation and flowering time regulation.
 Here’s a detailed look at each gene and its potential involvement:

 ### Meristem Regulation Genes